vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 Getting the `adapter_instance_id` requires a SuiteAPI call.
 We need to retrieve the Adapter Instances for `MySQLAdapter` that has the same host and port identifiers as our adapter, and then retrieving the id.
-However, if we look in VMware Aria Operations itself, we can see that each database's name has the format `mysql_host/mysql_database`, which should be unique (even if VMware Aria Operations isn't using it for determining uniqueness).
+However, if we look in VCF Operations itself, we can see that each database's name has the format `mysql_host/mysql_database`, which should be unique (even if VCF Operations isn't using it for determining uniqueness).
 Thus, a simpler way to get matching objects (in this case) is to construct the name, and ask the SuiteAPI to give us all `MySQLAdapter` `mysql_database` objects with those names.
 Then we can simply attach metrics to the resulting `mysql_database`